Fuxin

 Fuxin (阜新 (Fùxīn)) is a prefecture-level city in northwestern Liaoning province, People's Republic of China, bordering the Inner Mongolia Autonomous Region to the north.
-As of the 2020 census, its decreasing total population was 1,647,280 inhabitants (1,819,339 in 2010), of whom 716,494 lived in the built-up (or metro) area, encompassing the four urban districts, collectively known as 'Fuxin City'.
+As of the 2020 census, its decreasing total population was 1,647,280 inhabitants (contrast to 1,819,339 in 2010), of whom 716,494 lived in the built-up (or metro) area, encompassing the four urban districts, collectively known as 'Fuxin City'.

 Administration

 Fuxin has direct administration over 7 county-level divisions: 5 districts, 1 county and 1 autonomous county: